- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 Each applicant’s circumstances are assessed carefully, including health, income, and future goals.
 Providers are required to review all applicant circumstances, especially where a partner is involved or the recipient is entitled to state benefits.
 It’s important to understand that releasing equity may impact your entitlement to means-tested support depending on how much is released and how the funds are used.

-A key safeguard is the no negative equity guarantee, which ensures that neither you nor your loved ones will ever owe more than the value of the property, regardless of interest rates or how long you remain in the home.
-This protection is a standard part of plans offered by providers approved by the Equity Release Council.
+A key safeguard is the no-negative-equity guarantee, which ensures that neither you nor your loved ones will ever owe more than the property’s value, regardless of interest rates or how long you remain in the home.
+This protection is standard on plans offered by providers approved by the Equity Release Council.

 It’s also important to consider the long-term risks and potential implications for your estate and family.
 The features of the plan — including drawdown options, inheritance protection, and repayment terms — should be carefully weighed in the context of your tax position and personal objectives.
 Every plan should be tailored to your unique situation, with support from a qualified adviser to ensure it aligns with your needs both now and in the future.